donesday/donesday/README.md

 For example:

 * prepare you tax return forms
+* reply to all those emails and clean up your inbox
 * install a new wordpress theme into your old blog
 * fix a broken vase
 * learn how to play your favorite song on a ukulele from a youtube video